splunk/observability-workshop/content/en/tko/session-5/deploy-loadgen.md

 weight: 5
 ---

 Now let's see how the autoscaler reacts to increased load.
 To do this, you'll start a different Pod to act as a client.
-The container within the client Pod runs in an infinite loop, sending queries to the php-apache Service.
+The container within the client Pod runs in an infinite loop, sending queries to the `php-apache` service.

 ## 1. Review loadgen YAML